Different Types of Coal | Properties | advantages and disadvantages | Electronicsinfos

 Bituminous coal is used as burning fuel.
 The calorific percentage in Bituminous coal is 7800 Kcal/kg.
 Bituminous Coal produces yellow gas including CO, CO₂, CH₄, H, N and O₂.

-Chemical properties of Bituminous Coal
+Chemical Properties of Bituminous Coal

 1. Carbon Content: High carbon content (45% to 86%).